tarosky/taro-external-permalink/README.md

 This plugin add "External Link" section to your editor.

-If your posts are used as news in your site, sometimes a post is titled simply "Our service is promoted in famous web magazine" and jus having a single link to PR site.
+If your posts are used as news in your site, sometimes a post is titled simply "Our service is promoted in famous web magazine" and just having a single link to PR site.

 This plugin will add a meta box to save metadata below:

 1. External link
 2. Open in new window

 If you set external link, `the_permalink` will be replaced with it.
-The link in your widget, post archive, and so on will refer to the link you saved.
+The link in your widget, post archive, and so on will refer to the URL you saved.

 ## Installation